opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 ### 3.5.3  Architecture - 3

-In this architecture , the whole report generation and scheduling functionality will implemented as Elasticsearch plugin.
+In this architecture , the whole report generation and scheduling functionality will implemented as OpenSearch plugin.
 OpenSearch Dashboards backend will act as a proxy between OpenSearch Dashboards UI and ES plugin.

 ![Architecture 3](img/arch_3.png)